shawntabrizi/shawntabrizi.github.io/src/content/blog/2018-08-26-getting-twitter-posts-for-ethereum-using-an-oracle.md

 Take note of another key implementation detail.
 I get a `queryId` as a result of `oraclize_query`.
 Then I store this value in a mapping, where the value is the Twitter URL (`postId`) that is being oraclized.
 This is important because the oraclization process is asynchronous, so when I get a result back from Oraclize.it, I need to know which post the text is for.
 I then check the mapping I created for the result with a matching `queryId`, fetch the `postId`, and then create a mapping using the `postId` as the key, and the resulting post text as the value.
 A little tricky, but totally works! :)

 Anyway, I hope you learned something from my little exploration into oraclizing Twitter posts for Ethereum dApp development.
 Try out my app locally by following the instructions on the [GitHub page](https://github.com/shawntabrizi/Ethereum-Twitter-Bounty).
 If you know of a better way to solve this problem, let me know!
-Otherwise, if you enjoyed this content, feel free to take a look at my [donations page](/donate/).